jasongrossman/personal-portfolio/README.md

 Follow the navigation bar at the top to browse and learn about me, my professional experiences, and to look at a small sample of my portfolio to date.
 My resume can also be downloaded at the top of the Resume section.

+I hope you learn a bit more about me, my interests, and how we can collaborate together.

-You can reach out to me via the contact me section, which requires a valid email address and populated fields to submit.
+You can reach out to me via the contact details in the footer to connect.

 ## Link